Comfort, Performance, and Productivity

 Return on Investment

 These improvements are all pretty cheap compared to the cost of human labor.
 Humans were not designed to sit on a chair all day staring at a glowing panel and pecking little buttons -- so it makes perfect sense to minimize the ill effects of doing so!
 It just takes a little attention to detail and willingness to spend a few bucks to provide a comfortable workspace for you or your employees.
-Given their enormous cost, you want your employees as efficient as possible, yes?
+Given their enormous cost, you want your employees as happy and efficient as possible, yes?